PathmikaW/self_studies/mac_path_configs_n_shortcuts/scrcpy_n_paths.md

 # /Applications is the absolute path to the system-wide applications folder.
 # Applications is a relative path and depends on where you currently are in the file system.

+# open the mac terminal

+    - Right-click in Finder: Select "New Terminal at Folder".
+    - Drag folder into Terminal: Opens that folder in Terminal.
+    - Custom Keyboard Shortcut: Use Automator to create a shortcut for opening Terminal.
+    - Use Go2Shell App: Adds a button in Finder to open Terminal directly.